 As the state's leading educator of physicians practicing in Missouri, the MU School of Medicine is in a key position to improve the supply and distribution of physicians in rural Missouri.

-The Rural Scholars Program is designed to offer medical students interested in rural practice a variety of experiences including lectures, mentoring and clinical programs centered around rural care.
-Students interested in the Rural Scholars Program will apply their first year of medical school.
+The Rural Scholars Program is designed to offer medical students interested in rural practice a variety of experiences including lectures, mentoring, and clinical programs centered around rural care.
+Students interested in the Rural Scholars Program will apply in their first year of medical school.

 Rural Missouri Experience

 - Experience the rewards and challenges of working and living in a rural community